A Guide to Finding the Perfect Credit Card for You

 Why we like it: For those of us who don't want to get bogged down by an annual fee, this card is the one to choose.
 Its flat rate cash back is competitive, as is its sign-up bonus, and it has the added feature of allowing you to sync it with a Sapphire card to take advantage of those cards' bonuses on travel redemptions through Chase Ultimate Rewards.

-Best Gas Rewards Credit Card.
-Cash back on everyday purchases is the hallmark of the Bank of America Cash Rewards, which earns you 3% on gas and 2% at grocery stores and wholesale clubs up to $2,500 a quarter combined.
+Most notable features: Cash back on everyday purchases is the hallmark of the Bank of America Cash Rewards, which earns you 3% on gas and 2% at grocery stores and wholesale clubs up to $2,500 a quarter combined.
 It's 1% back on all other purchases.
-Also, you earn $150 back after a $500 spend within 90 days of card membership.
+Also, you earn $200 back after a $500 spend within 90 days of card membership.

 Why we like it: This card's focus on gas purchases gives it the oomph you'll need for road trips, grocery trips and more.
 For that reason, we call this our best gas card.

-Best No Foreign Transaction Fee Credit Card.
-The BofA Travel Rewards card is a straightforward card that comes with handsome rewards.
-It earns a consistent and unlimited 1.5X points per dollar on every purchase, and provides a 20,000 point sign-up bonus for spending $1,000 in the first 90 days.
+Most notable features: The BofA Travel Rewards card is a straightforward card that comes with handsome rewards.
+It earns a consistent and unlimited 1.5X points per dollar on every purchase, and provides a 25,000 point sign-up bonus for spending $1,000 in the first 90 days.

 Why we like it: With no foreign transaction fee and no annual fee, it's easy to use this card to earn rewards on international trips.

 Why we like it: Plenty of airline cards allow you to earn boosted points for airline purchases, but this one also offers increased points for everyday purchases.
-And the preferred boarding and free first checked bag just pile on superior travel benefits, making this our favorite airline card.
+And the preferred boarding and free first checked bag just pile on superior travel benefits of the Platinum Select, making this our favorite airline card.

-Best Business Credit Card.
-2% cash back on all purchases is among the best value out there and can translate into huge savings for businesses that make substantial purchases.
-With no annual fee, the Ink Business Unlimited offers a compelling value for any business, small or large.
-That's not to mention the $500 sign-up bonus after $4,500 in purchases made in the first 3 months.
+Most notable features: With 1.5% cash back on all purchases, this offer is among the best credit cards out there and can translate into huge savings for businesses that make substantial purchases.
+With no annual fee, the Ink Business Unlimited offers a compelling value for any business, but especially small businesses.
+That's not to mention the $500 sign-up bonus after only $3,000 in purchases made in the first 3 months.

-Why we like it: The 2% unlimited cash back of the Spark Cash means business owners can quickly rack up the dollars from using this card.
+Why we like it: The 1.5% unlimited cash back and large sign-up bonus means business owners can quickly rack up the dollars from using this card.

-Best Credit Card for Fair Credit.
-The Capital One Platinum accepts consumers with credit that's not the best, as low as a 580 credit score, making it ideal for credit building.
+Most notable features: The Capital One Platinum accepts you even if your credit that's not the best, as low as a 580 credit score, making it ideal for credit building.
 If you pay it off in full and on time each month, you have a good shot at getting a higher credit line after your first 5 months of on-time payments.

 Why we like it: This card doesn't have the hidden fees that you'll sometimes find with a card that accepts fair or bad credit.
 And with no annual fee, the Capital One Platinum is our favorite among the fair credit cards.

-Best Credit Card for Bad Credit.
-Earn 1% back on select everyday purchases such as gas, groceries, and services such as cellphone, internet, cable and satellite TV.
-This card is perfect for the consumer with a score that's under 670 out of a scale of 300-850, and Credit One automatically monitors you to see if you qualify for a higher credit line.
+Most notable features: Earn 1% back on select everyday purchases such as gas, groceries, and services such as cellphone, internet, cable and satellite TV.
+This card is perfect for you if your score is under 670 on a scale of 300-850, and Credit One automatically monitors you to see if you qualify for a higher credit line.

-Why we like it: This card is great training for a consumer whose credit isn't the best but wants to practice with a rewards card.
+Why we like it: This card is great training if your credit isn't the best but you want to practice with a rewards card.

-Best Student Credit Card.
-College students can benefit from the chrome card's 2% back at restaurants and gas stations, up to the quarterly cap of $1,000 in combined purchases.
+Most notable features: College students can benefit from this card's 5% back on rotating categories after you activate, up to the quarterly maximum.
 Backed by one of the leading credit card networks, this is a great option for students looking to build credit without having to worry about an annual fee.
 The fact that Discover automatically matches all the cash back you've earned at the end of your first year is a huge bonus.